anonymousD21/-DeepTurfSynth_PyTorch/README.md

 - Transforms.ColorJitter(brightness=0.xxx, contrast=0.xxx, saturation=0.xx, hue=0)]
 - The current ROI in this repo is set to 400x400 pixels
 - Analysis is done outside of this repo on the data to select augmentation parms.
+- Augmentation of the dataset are saved in augmentation folder see config files

 ## Code structure